JoeyCollado/JoeyCollado/README.md

     <td>
 <p align="center">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="500">
   <h3>I started programming in 2023, and it's been an exciting journey exploring different technologies.
 Just months into it, I found my way into web development, and ever since, I've been actively pursuing Full Stack Web Development.
-As a Computer Science student, I'm continuously refining my skill set and mastering the core technologies of web development.<br>
+As a Computer Science student, I'm continuously refining my skill set and mastering the core technologies of web development.<br><br>

 Through my programming experience, I've witnessed how dynamic technology can be—constantly evolving with new tools to enhance efficiency.
 This ever-changing landscape has helped me develop a resilient and adaptive mindset.
 My journey is a long one, and I’m committed to seeing it through to the end.